 Save More: VA Home Loan AND Homes for Heroes Hero Rewards

 In addition to the VA loan benefits, you can save even more money when you work with Homes for Heroes real estate and mortgage specialists to buy a home.
 The process is simple, there’s no obligation and Homes for Heroes offers the most savings of any national organization.
 In fact, military personnel save an average of $2,400 by working with Homes for Heroes.
 Almost all of our mortgage specialists and real estate agents are familiar with VA loans.
 If you combine the benefits of VA home loans with amazing Hero Rewards® from Homes for Heroes, you can save more money and purchase the perfect home for you and your family.

 Benefits of VA Home Loans

-VA loans often take a little bit longer to process because of all the red tape.
+VA loans occasionally can take a little bit longer to process because they are government backed.
 But don’t let a few extra days discourage you, because the advantages are more than worth the wait.
 Besides cost savings, here are some of the other benefits of VA home loans:

 - No or low down payment required

 - No private mortgage insurance

 - VA rules limit your maximum closing costs

 - No minimum credit score is required from the Department of Veterans Affairs (however, most lenders will have a minimum credit requirement)